PavloSmokorovskiy/my.interview_task_Assessment_SpringBoot_JS_Mongo/README.md

-# my.interview_task_Assessment_SpringBoot_JS_Mongo
+# my.interview_task_Assessment_SpringBoot_Mongo
-This project is designed as an interview task to demonstrate advanced development and deployment skills using technologies: Spring Boot, JavaScript, K8s, GCP
+This project is designed as an interview task to demonstrate my development skills using Spring Boot and MongoBD.

 # Evaluation Web Application